Table of Contents

 Stop #4: A Trifecta of Beauty at the Amazing Three Sisters

-Standing side by side, the Three Sisters is over a 1000 feet.
-The Three Sisters stand united in the vast desert landscape.
-Their proximity to one another creates a sense of unity and symmetry, making for a visually stunning composition.
-The naturally eroded rock formations are said to resemble a Mother Superior, a Sister, and a tiny novice with a veil, proceeding toward the bulky cathedral.
-Alternatively, the Navajo story tells of a mother walking with her daughter, led by an uncle who uses a cane.
+Standing side by side, the Three Sisters rise over 1,000 feet.
+They stand united in the vast desert, creating a sense of symmetry and harmony.
+Consequently, the formation makes a visually striking scene.
+The naturally eroded rocks are said to resemble a Mother Superior, a Sister, and a tiny novice with a veil moving toward the cathedral.
+Alternatively, Navajo tradition tells of a mother walking with her daughter, guided by an uncle with a cane.

 Stop #5: Historic John Ford’s Point